misken/c19/README.md

 A simple Python module for working with the penn_chime model from the command line or as importable functions.

-Has it's own repo now: https://github.com/misken/sim_chime_scenario_runner
+Has its own repo now: https://github.com/misken/sim_chime_scenario_runner

 * A Jupyter notebook demo showing its use: [using_sim_chime_scenario_runner.ipynb](https://github.com/misken/sim_chime_scenario_runner/blob/master/demos/using_sim_chime_scenario_runner.ipynb)